 Besides these items, you will need a few basic items that we guarantee you have lying around your house.

 How to Clean a Camera Body

 If your camera is a DSLR camera you have a bit more work to do since the lens most probably comes off.
 We will be breaking down the cleaning process by each component of the camera: the camera body exterior, the sensor, the screen, and the lens.

 Step 1: Dust the Entire Exterior of the Camera Body, and Remove the Stains

-If you have any gross-looking stubborn stains on your camera body, one unconventional hack that you may find useful is that take a toothbrush and dip it in denatured alcohol then very lightly scrub the spot and ensure the toothbrush is not too wet.
+If you have any gross-looking stubborn stains on your hd camcorder for sports, one unconventional hack that you may find useful is that take a toothbrush and dip it in denatured alcohol then very lightly scrub the spot and ensure the toothbrush is not too wet.
 For lighter marks on the body, you could dampen a soft microfiber cloth with distilled water and go over the spot properly.